reddirag/TestVagrant/readme.md

 Prerequisites required:
-1. Maven needs be installed
+1. Maven needs to be installed

 Execution steps:
 1. Checkout the project from Git repository